 Mission: The carolyn e.
 Wylie center for children, youth & families improves the quality of life and enhances family relationships by providing programs for children and the community with compassion and commitment.

-Programs: Autism:the wylie center serves children with special needs aged birth to three years, with early intervention, occupational, physical, speech, and mental health therapy.
+Programs: Autism:the wylie center serves children with special needs aged birth to three years, with early intervention, occupational, physical, speech and mental health therapy.
 The center also operates a non-public agency for children aged three to twelve years through contracts with local school districts.
-Autism services are provided in a clinic or home setting for children aged two to fifteen years using applied behavior analysis, floor time, augmented communication, occupational therapy, and other individualized services.
-These services are funded through the regional center, school districts, or private pay.
+Autism services are provided in a clinic or home setting for children aged two to fifteen years using applied behavior analysis, floor time, augumented communication, occupational therapy, and other individualized services.
+These services are funded through the regional center, insurance payments, school districts, or private pay.

 home program:home program provides early intervention in the home for children that are medically fragile or cannot travel to a site-based program.
 This program also includes occupational, physical and speech therapy as needed.
 This program serves western riverside and southern san bernardino counties.